You are here: Urology Textbook > Kidneys > Horseshoe kidney

 Definition of a Horseshoe Kidney

-A horseshoe kidney is the fusion of the lower poles of both kidneys ventral of the aorta, the fusion is called isthmus of the horseshoe kidney and consists of connective tissue or renal parenchyma [fig. urography of a horseshoe kidney and computed tomography of a horseshoe kidney].
+A horseshoe kidney is the fusion of the lower poles of both kidneys ventral of the aorta, the fusion is called isthmus of the horseshoe kidney.
+It consists of connective tissue or renal parenchyma [see the following figures].
+Review literature: (Kölln et al., 1972) (Stein and Desai, 2007).

 Epidemiology of a Horseshoe Kidney